In Defence of Romance: why romance books are worth your time

 Updated: Nov 11, 2022

 In honour of Valentine's Day/Pal-entine's Day/Gal-entine's Day this month, I gathered together some of my favourite romances for a bookish stack.

-A lot of my absolute faves were on my kindle – but I was still shocked to find that my stack was really horribly deficient.
+A lot of my absolute faves ware on my e-reader – but I was still shocked to find that my stack was really horribly deficient.
 Most of the romances I've read are your stock-standard, white, boy/girl hetero stories.
 I'm honestly ashamed that I haven't made more of an effort to find more interesting and realistic types of stories in this genre, and it's made me think about how far behind I might be in other genres also.

 In defence of romance

-Emily Maguire, in this piece from the Guardian describes her feelings of shame as a reader as she discovered that many of the books she'd loved were 'objects of scorn and ridicule amongst serious readers'.
+Emily Maguire, in this piece from The Guardian describes her feelings of shame as a reader as she discovered that many of the books she'd loved were 'objects of scorn and ridicule amongst serious readers'.

 Many university and educational literary lists are compiled by men from a pool of male authors.
 There's no doubt been some effort recently to broaden these parameters – one of my favourite units in my undergraduate was 'Writing Women', where we had a full 12-week course on female authors across different cultures and in different histories.
 It was phenomenal, but why did there have to be a specific unit dedicated to their stories?
 Shouldn't their merit be spread across all courses?
 Across all 'educational' lists?